Posted on Thursday 05 November 2015

 Depending on where you're having to travel, sometimes you might hit an off-season where a rental unit is ten times cheaper than staying at the Marriott.
 Check it out and see what your options are before you book an expensive hotel.

 Frequent stopping, or slow traffic can cause you to have to pay more for fuel and it is harder on your vehicle, rental or not.
 If you can plan out an easier drive to your destination and choose a day where traffic is only minimal, go with it.
 This will lower your fuel costs, improve driving conditions and absolutely lower stress levels.
 Remember too, time of day is critical to consider as well, so plan well.

 Sometimes, depending on the season, train travel is far cheaper than flying or even driving--depending on how far you're travelling.
 For instance, Canadians in Vancouver have discovered flights from Vancouver to Seattle are extremely expensive during the holidays, which practically eliminates this option when you're trying to be frugal.
 However, travel by train in the winter is inexpensive (for most destinations) and is actually a lot of fun too.
 Do a little research and find out how you can save.

 For travel, this can be an excellent way of saving.
-This applies future planning and staging your holiday travel.
+This applies to future planning and staging your holiday travel.

 The best way to go about it is to start at the beginning of the year and put a little money aside each month for that big holiday getaway.

 Once the time comes you'll have a cookie jar filled with savings and won't feel any extra pinch at all when it comes to the accommodations you choose and your chosen way of reaching your destination either.
-It make sense, don't you think?
-Of course, this doesn't mean be wasteful, but you can relax just a bit more than the next person when you plan like this.
+It makes sense, don't you think?
+Of course, this doesn't mean being wasteful, but you can relax just a bit more than the next person when you plan like this.